HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 supporting public health or emergency preparedness and response, or national agencies such as the Centers for Disease Control (CDC) and the Federal Emergency Management Agency in the US.

-Measures developed using this profile need not be confined to a health system, they might also be applied to other kinds of facilities required to report
-EEIs in support of emergency response (e.g., measures about essential workforce members, or the food distribution, or even different forms of housing).
-Many of the principles of measurement will still apply even though the measurement is performed outside of the healthcare domain.

 #### Measurement in HL7
 For more than the last decade, HL7 and its members have been deeply involved in the evolution